apnadkarni/blt/doc/paneset.rst

   *value* are described below.

-  **-borderwidth** *numPixels*
+  **-anchor** *anchorName*
-    Specifies the border width of *paneName*.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the pane.
+    Specifies how to position embedded Tk widget in *paneName* if extra space is available.
+For example, if *anchorName* is "center" then the widget is centered in the *paneName*; if *anchorName* is "n" then the widget will be drawn such that the top center point of the pane will be the top center point of the pane.
+This option defaults to "c".

-    *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+  **-background** *colorName*
-    The default is "0".
+    Specifies the background of *paneName*.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+If *colorName* is "", the widget's **-background** is used.
+The default is "".

   **-data** *string*
-    Specifies data to be associated with the pane. *String* can be an arbitrary.
+    Specifies data to be associated with the pane. *String* can be an arbitrary string.
 It is not used by the *paneset* widget.
 The default is "".

   **-deletecommand** *string*